Kihumba/private-/Phase-C/Python for Web/Curriculum/9 - Django REST Framework/README.md

 **Skill Description**
 ----------
-Django REST framework is a toolkit for building Web APIs in Python.
-The Fellow is comfortable with the various components of the REST framework, including Serializers, Requests and Responses, API Views, Authentications, Viewsets, and Routers.
+The Fellow will be able to use Django REST framework as a toolkit for building Web APIs in Python.

 **Output**
 ----------